 We will provide assistance to you for any queries you may have in relation to the policies or in the event of a claim during the life of the policies and we will explain to you the various restrictions, conditions and exclusions attached to your policy.
 However, it is your responsibility to read the policy documents, literature and brochures to ensure that you understand the nature of the policy cover; particularly in relation to PHI and serious illness policies.

-Specifically on the subject of permanent health insurance policies it is our policy to explain to you a) the meaning of disability as defined in the policy; b) the benefits available under the policy; c) the general exclusions that apply to the policy; and d) the reductions applied to the benefit where there are disability payments from other sources.
+Specifically, on the subject of permanent health insurance policies it is our policy to explain to you a) the meaning of disability as defined in the policy; b) the benefits available under the policy; c) the general exclusions that apply to the policy; and d) the reductions applied to the benefit where there are disability payments from other sources.
 For a serious illness policy, we will explain clearly to you the restrictions, conditions and general exclusions that attach to that policy.

 Disclosure of Information

 Any failure to disclose material information may invalidate your claim and render your policy void.
-Allan Mathew Cuthbert t/a Financial Wellbeing is remunerated by commission and other payments from product producers or lenders on the completion of business.
+Allan Mathew Cuthbert trading as Financial Wellbeing is remunerated by commission and other payments from product producers or lenders on the completion of business.
 You may choose to pay in full for our services by means of a fee.
 Where we receive recurring commission, this forms part of the remuneration for initial advice provided.
 We reserve the right to charge additional fees if the number of hours relating to on-going advice/assistance exceeds 5-hrs.

 In certain circumstances, it will be necessary to charge a fee for services provided.
 These are listed below for life business and Standard PRSAs.
 In other circumstances where fees are chargeable or where you choose to pay in full for our service by fee, we will notify you in writing in advance and agree the scale of fees to be charged if different from fees outlined below.

 If we receive commission from a product producer, this may be offset against the fee which we will charge you.
 Where the commission is greater than the fee due, the commission may become the amount payable to the firm unless an arrangement to the contrary is made.
 Where it is not possible to provide the exact amount, we will provide you the method of calculation of the fee.
 We are remunerated by commission and other payments from product producers or lenders on the completion of business.
 A summary of the details of all arrangements for any fee, commission other reward or remuneration paid or provided to us which have agreed with product providers is available on our website – www.financialwellbeing.ie

 PRSAs – Fees